ksfi/sniffer/README.md

 # sniffer

-Sniffing, spoofing and other analyses in command line
+Sniffing, spoofing and other analyses

 ## Usage: